ylecleach/vault_GooeyCube-campaign-2/04- Chapter4-FR/Partie4-Adventures in the Bog/The Abandonned House (Landry).md

-Read or paraphrase the following and show Handout 22: The Aban- doned House.
+Read or paraphrase the following and show Handout 22: The Abandoned House.
 There are also The Abandoned House Maps (06 & 06A) to use as the PCs explore.
 To keep up the tension you could reuse The Watchful Raven NSRE, with the bird in a tall tree nearby, but flying off before the party can get close enough to attack.

 [[X- NLE-02-The Watchful Raven (Town or Bog, recurring)]]: un corbeau espionne le groupe. (celui de Daddy Butcher)